-B2B SEO is about recognizing that B2B sales are frequently about the long term and that a persona seeking “what is [subject]” now could be your new client in a year’s time.
+B2B SEO is about recognising that B2B sales are frequently about the long term and that a persona seeking “what is [subject]” now could be your new client in a year.

 B2B content marketing, on the other hand, entails a variety of content types and methods to get you in front of your target audience, such as:

 - Emails.
 You can learn about the best email marketing tips here.